orientier/drupal-brandfolder/README.md

 # Initial Setup
 -------------------------------------------------------------------------------
+1. Enable the module on your Drupal site
-1. Log in to your Brandfolder account as an administrator
+2. Log in to your Brandfolder account as an administrator
-2. Navigate to "My Profile" > "Integrations"
+3. Navigate to "My Profile" > "Integrations"
-3. In the "API Keys" section, copy the key for the Brandfolder organization you wish to integrate.
+4. In the "API Keys" section, copy the key for the Brandfolder organization you wish to integrate
-4. Visit /admin/config/media/brandfolder on your Drupal site
+5. Visit /admin/config/media/brandfolder on your Drupal site
-5. Enter the API key and save the settings form.
+6. Enter the API key and save the settings form